Job Opportunities

 Program Description

-Fellows will participate in a one-year public finance rotational program, where they will spend six months with HCR and six months with a partnering investment banking firm.
-Current investment banking partners include Barclays, Jefferies, Morgan Stanley, Samuel A. Ramirez & Co., and Wells Fargo.
+Fellows participate in a one-year rotational public finance program, spending six months at HCR and six months with one of the Agency’s partnering investment banking firms: Jefferies, Morgan Stanley, and Samuel A. Ramirez & Company.

-At HCR, Fellows will be deeply involved with single-family and multi-family bond financings, real estate finance, and mortgage insurance.
-At the investment banking firms, Fellows will be immersed in the public-finance investment banking arena.
-Fellows will receive a compensation package with benefits.
+During their time at HCR, Fellows gain hands-on experience in single-family and multifamily bond financings, real estate finance, and mortgage insurance.
+While placed with an investment banking partner, Fellows are fully immersed in the public finance investment banking environment, working alongside industry professionals on live transactions.
+Fellows receive a compensation package with benefits for the duration of the program.

 Responsibilities may include: